Morshok/Klingon-repo/Social Contract.md

 * Attend on time
 * Notify the team if you will be late.

+### Misc
 Do what is expected of you during a sprint, and:
 - Be prepared before attending meetings
 - Keep the scrum board up to date

-Everybody's opinion and contribution is valuable.
+- Everybody's opinion and contribution is valuable.

-Try to keep documentation up to date according to later agreed upon documentation standards.
+- Try to keep documentation up to date according to later agreed upon documentation standards.

-Make sure everyone is fine with their contribution before handing in the project at the end of every sprint.
+- Make sure everyone is fine with their contribution before handing in the project at the end of every sprint.

 ### Code
 * Do not merge your own request.